Ritzy10/PowerBI_Practical_Exam_Rita/README.md

-# Power BI Practical Exam – [Your Full Name]
+# Power BI Practical Exam – RITA

 ## Project Overview
 This project is my submission for the DSA3050A End Semester Exam, demonstrating end-to-end Business Intelligence development using **Power BI**.

-The dataset is based on the **AdventureWorks Sales** data, consisting of transactional sales, product, customer, and date dimensions.
+The dataset is based on the **AdventureWorks Sales** data.
 The deliverables include:
 - Data extraction, transformation, and loading (ETL) in Power Query
 - Star schema data modeling